FAQ

 Multiple Myeloma

 Bone weakening in multiple myeloma is often part of the disease.
-Don39;t supplement with calcium without talking to your doctor first, as hypercalcemia can occur.
+Don't supplement with calcium without talking to your doctor first, as hypercalcemia can occur.
 A balanced diet with calcium, vitamin D, and vitamin K is best for bone health.
-Don39;t overdo it with bone broth, as it can lead to too much phosphorus.
+However, don’t overeat done broth soup, as it can lead to too much phosphorus.

 -